 The Rapunzel Project is looking for interns for summer 2012!

-The Rapunzel Project is an Alaska Whale Foundation (AWF) research project headed by Oregon State University (OSU) masters student Michelle Fournet under the advisement of recent OSU Fish and Wildlife graduate and AWF research director Andy Szabo.
-This study focuses on the impact of anthropogenic sound on humpback whale communication.
+The Rapunzel Project is an Alaska Whale Foundation (AWF) research project headed by Oregon State University (OSU) masters student Michelle Fournet under the advisement of AWF research director Dr. Andy Szabo.
+This study focuses on the impact of anthropogenic sound on humpback whale social communication.
 The project has three primary objectives:

 1) Classify and catalog the vocal repertoire of southeast Alaskan humpback whales.